The Best Things To Do in Boulder, Colorado in the Summer

 If you continue west on the Boulder Canyon Road, you’ll reach the town of Nederland just 10 minutes from Boulder Falls.
 This quirky small town is known for a cryogenically frozen man (he has been frozen and preserved since 1993), a carousel made of hand-carved animals, great restaurants and more.
 The town plays homage to the frozen dead guy annually at the Frozen Dead Guys Days festival.

-Pearl Street is located in the center of historic downtown Boulder and includes four blocks that are closed to traffic and only open for pedestrians.
+The Pearl Street Mall is located in the center of historic downtown Boulder and includes four blocks that are closed to traffic and only open for pedestrians.
 The street is lined with sculptures, street performers, shaded benches and many shops and restaurants.
 Be sure to stop at the Boulder Bookstore, a three-level shop with over 100,000 book titles.
 When you’re ready for a refreshing treat, visit Gelato Boy, a gelato shop with local ingredients and real Italian roots.

 Boxcar Coffee Roasters is a roastery that serves great coffee on Pearl Street.
 The shop shares a storefront with a gourmet grocery store and has a great atmosphere and an impressive custom espresso machine.
 In addition to coffee, they also serve a variety of baked goods.
 I had a spinach feta croissant with everything seasoning and it was delicious.